-Sickness risk
+Sickness

-With every new plan presented to us, we assess the potential Member's health and lifestyle so that we can decide the best protection that we can offer and the cost and conditions of that protection.
-Sickness risk is the risk that our Members are ill or injured more often or for longer than we expect.
+We assess every potential new Member's health and lifestyle so that we can decide the insurance cover that we can offer and the cost and conditions of that insurance.
+There is a risk that Members are ill or injured more often or for longer than we assume.
 We may find that we have charged too much or too little, or we might not have applied the right extra conditions.

-We regularly compare the sickness and other benefit payments that are made with those that were assumed in the annual valuation.
-If the number, value or duration of claims is higher or lower than assumed, we will consider whether changes need to be made, and if so, what they should be.
+We compare the sickness and other benefit payments made each year with our assumptions.
+If the number, value or duration of claims is higher or lower than assumed, we consider whether we need to change our prices and reflect this difference in our financial statements.